-- provides base salaries consistent with each executive's responsibilities so that they are not motivated to take excessive risks to achieve a reasonable level of financial security; - ensures a significant portion of each executive's compensation is tied to our future share performance, thus aligning their interests with those of our stockholders; - utilizes equity compensation and vesting periods for equity awards that encourage executives to remain employed and focused on sustained share price appreciation; and - utilizes a mix between cash and equity compensation designed to encourage strategies and actions that are in our long-term best interests.
+- provides base salaries consistent with each executive's responsibilities so that they are not motivated to take excessive risks to achieve a reasonable level of financial security; - ensures a significant portion of each executive's compensation is tied to our future share performance, thus aligning their interests with those of our stockholders; - utilizes equity compensation and vesting periods for equity awards that encourage executives to remain employed and focused on sustained share price appreciation; and - utilizes a mix between cash and equity compensation designed to encourage strategies and actions that are in the long-term best interests of Xometry and our stockholders.
 To achieve our compensation objectives, we have historically provided our executive officers, including our named executive officers, with a compensation package consisting of the following elements:

 Element of Compensation Objectives Key Features Base Salary (fixed compensation) Provides financial stability and security through a fixed salary for performing job responsibilities.
-The base salary of each executive, including each named executive officer, generally is determined and approved by our Compensation Committee or the Board in connection with the commencement of such person's employment and may be adjusted from time to time thereafter as the Board determines appropriate.
-Base salaries generally are reviewed annually at the beginning of the fiscal year, and any increases are based on a number of factors (including the value of current equity awards; scope and complexity of role; and experience, qualifications and skills) and by reference to market data provided by Meridian Compensation Partners ("Meridian"), our independent compensation consultant.
+The base salary of each executive, including each named executive officer, generally is determined and recommended for approval by the Board by our Compensation Committee in connection with the commencement of such person's employment and may be adjusted from time to time thereafter as the Board determines appropriate.
+Base salaries generally are reviewed annually at the beginning of the fiscal year, and any increases are based on a number of factors (including the value of current equity awards; scope and complexity of role; and experience, qualifications and skills) and by reference to market data provided by Meridian Compensation Partners ("Meridian"), the Compensation Committee's independent compensation consultant.

-Element of Compensation Non-Equity Incentive Plan Compensation (variable compensation) Objectives Motivates and rewards employees for achieving rigorous annual corporate performance goals that relate to our key business objectives.
-Key Features The Compensation Committee generally provides our eligible executives, including our named executive officers, an opportunity to earn annual cash bonus payments contingent upon the attainment of certain performance targets as established by the Compensation Committee or the Board.
-Each executive's bonus amount is determined based on multiplying base salary times individual target bonus times the percentage of achievement as determined by the Compensation Committee.
-Target bonus amounts, calculated as a percentage of base salary, are generally reviewed annually at the beginning of the fiscal year and determined based upon a review of competitive market data drawn from the peer group and broad compensation surveys.
-Equity-Based Incentive Awards (equity grant) Motivates and rewards employees for long-term company performance; aligns executives' interests with stockholder interests and changes in stockholder value.
+Element of Compensation Objectives Key Features Annual Cash Bonus Award (variable, at-risk compensation) Motivates and rewards employees for achieving rigorous annual corporate performance goals that relate to our key business objectives.
+The Compensation Committee generally provides our eligible executives, including our named executive officers, an opportunity to earn annual cash bonus awards contingent upon the attainment of certain individual and company performance targets as established by the Compensation Committee or the Board.
+Each executive's bonus award payout is determined by multiplying the executive's target bonus opportunity (expressed as a percentage of the executive's annual base salary) by the percentage of achievement as determined by the Compensation Committee.
+Target bonus opportunities are generally reviewed annually at the beginning of the fiscal year and determined based upon a review of competitive market data drawn from the peer group and broad compensation surveys.
+Equity-Based Incentive Awards (at-risk compensation) Motivates and rewards employees for long-term company performance; aligns executives' interests with stockholder interests and changes in stockholder value.
 Attracts highly qualified executives and encourages their continued employment over the long-term.
-Annual equity opportunities generally are reviewed and determined at the beginning of each fiscal year or as appropriate during the year for new hires, promotions, or other special circumstances, such as retention.
+Annual equity incentive opportunities generally are reviewed and determined at the beginning of each fiscal year or as appropriate during the year for new hires, promotions, or other special circumstances, such as retention.
 Individual grants are determined based on a number of factors, including current corporate and individual performance, outstanding equity holdings and their retention value, historical value of our stock, internal equity amongst executives and market data provided by Meridian.
+For 2023, the annual equity awards granted to our named executive officers were comprised 50% of stock options and 50% of restricted stock units.